Navy veteran who delayed retirement to help naval families given British Empire Medal

-Royal Navy veteran who delayed retirement to help naval families in pandemic given British Empire Medal
+Royal Navy veteran who delayed retirement to help naval families in pandemic receives British Empire Medal

-A CHARITY chief, who delayed his retirement to help naval families through the pandemic, was presented with a British Empire Medal (BEM).
+A CHARITY chief, who delayed his retirement to help naval families through the pandemic, has been presented with a British Empire Medal (BEM).

 Nigel Huxtable had intended to retire from his role with the Royal Naval Association (RNA) in 2020.
 But when the pandemic hit, he scrapped these plans to see how he could help.

-At a ceremony in Winchester in March, Nigel was handed the BEM Civil Division by the Lord-Lieutenant of Hampshire Nigel Atkinson Esq, on behalf of Her Majesty The Queen.
+At a ceremony in Winchester, Nigel was handed the BEM Civil Division by the Lord-Lieutenant of Hampshire Nigel Atkinson Esq, on behalf of Her Majesty The Queen.

 The former Lieutenant Commander was given the honour after manning the charity’s base in Portsmouth, providing a lifeline for the families and veterans hit hardest during the worst of the coronavirus outbreak.